barbarahenning/GettingAndCleaningDataProject/codebook.md

 # Code book
 Author: Barbara Henning
 2016, October 03rd

-This code book contains the information on the variables from `tidyDataset.csv` file.
+This code book contains the information about the variables on the `tidyDataset.csv` file.

 ## Description
 This code book contains the information about the variables, data and transformations performed for the final project for the Getting and Cleaning Data course.
 The R script associated to this project is called `run_analysis.R` and can be found within the https://github.com/barbarahenning/GettingAndCleaningDataProject repo.
 This script updates the data set found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and returns `tidyDataset.csv` file also found within the https://github.com/barbarahenning/GettingAndCleaningDataProject repo.

 ## Project overview
 ### Original data is available here: